distancify/handbook/sop/developer/complete-work.md

 It's now time to wrap up and hand the work over to the Release Manager and stakeholders.

-1. Merge the related Pull Request into the relevant sprint branch (if Saas based project) or master (if shipped product).
+1. Merge the related Pull Request(s) into the target sprint branch (if Saas based project) or master branch (if shipped product).

 2. Navigate to the **Releases** in Azure DevOps and find the appropriate **Release work item**.